The family wave will be starting at 12pm instead of 1pm. Please plan to arrive an hour earlier.

 Race Day Info

-Go to the bathroom - there will be some located in this area.
+- Go to the bathroom J - there will be some located in this area.

-After your race: we hope you stick around for a little while and cheer on other participants and high five other finishers.
-You will get your beer and pizza ticket when you cross the finish line so bring a chair, blanket or sit at a picnic table and enjoy.
-The space by the large pavilion will host a DJ, the OutLaws Trailer and Little Caesars Pizza.
-Please feel free to bring other snacks for after your event if you wish to eat more than pizza.
+After your race: we hope you stick around for festivities, cheer on other participants and high five finishers.
+You will get your beer and pig roast meal ticket when you cross the finish line so bring a chair, blanket or sit at a picnic table and enjoy.
+The space by the large pavilion will host a live band, the OutLaws Trailer and Pig Roast with side dishes sponsored by Walt’s Market.
+Please feel free to bring other snacks for after your event if you wish to eat something other than what is provided.
+For those not participating the price for a plate is $5.00.
+Outlaws will be taking cash only for extra beer.

 Sincerely, The Bakken X-Race Team!